eokwukwe/adonis-hashids/README.md

 The mixin will update the `hashid` column after the recorded is created using the `afterCreate` **Model** hook

+Also, if you are using `Route model binding` package, the `routeLookupKey` will be set to the `hashid` by default.

 [gh-workflow-image]: https://img.shields.io/github/actions/workflow/status/eokwukwe/adonis-hashids/test.yml?style=for-the-badge
 [gh-workflow-url]: https://github.com/eokwukwe/adonis-hashids/actions/workflows/test.yml "Github action"